OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

 ## Design and implement your API

 Choose your preferred programming language and framework.
-Ensure that the API can return data in JSON format, which is required for widget integration.
+Ensure that the API returns data in JSON format.

 :::note
 Guidelines for JSON Format: